jeremyharris/queue_email/README.md

 Would send email number 12.

+The shell will try to send the email a maximum of 5 times.
+You can change this by setting the `-maxAttempts` parameter

+    /path/to/site/cake/console/cake -app "/path/to/site/app" queue_sender send -maxAttempts 10

 If you have emails you don't want to queue, simply change the `$queue` var to false.